 Purchasing a foreclosure property as an investment can be a great idea, assuming you’ve done ample research into your local market.

-If you’re ready to jump into the real estate game as a landlord or Airbnb host, you should certainly at the HUD portal to your property source list.
-However, it’s important to realize that there are a few restrictions for investors seeking a HUD home for purchase.
+If you’re ready to jump into the real estate game as a landlord or Airbnb host, you should certainly add the HUD portal to your property source list.
+However, it’s important to realize that there are a few restrictions for investors.

-As we mentioned earlier, HUD homes are listed in bidding periods.
-The first period is an “exclusive listing period” and only accepts offers from owner occupants, non-profit organizations, and government entities.
+As we mentioned earlier, HUD properties are listed in bidding periods.
+The first period is an “exclusive listing period” and only accepts offers from owner-occupants, non-profit organizations, and government entities.

 After that 15 day period, if no offer has been submitted, HUD opens up an extended bidding period to investors.
 At that point, you may submit a bid to purchase the property as some type of investment.

-What happens if a HUD home is not sold?
+What happens if a HUD property is not sold?